And so it comes,

 not a single wrinkle.

-Right with the love letter from the insurance man,
+Right under the love letter from the insurance man,

 trying to put me unto this new gig for renters,